froger-me/wp-packages-update-server/README.md

 * **Add Packages:** Upload update packages from your local machine to the server, or download them to the server from a remote repository.
 * **General settings:** for archive files download size, cache, and logs, with force clean.
 * **Packages licensing:** Prevent plugins and themes installed on remote WordPress installation from being updated without a valid license.
 Check the validity of licenses using Software License Manager, with an extra signature for stronger security.
 Possibility to use a remote installation of Software License Manager running on a separate WordPress installation.
 * **Packages remote source:** host the packages on a remote repository.
-WP WUpdate Plugin Server acts as a proxy and checks for packages updates regulary and downloads them automatically when a new version is available.
+WP Plugin Update Server acts as a proxy and checks for packages updates regulary and downloads them automatically when a new version is available.
 Supports Bitbucket, Github and Gitlab, as well as self-hosted installations of Gitlab.

 To connect their plugins or themes and WP Plugin Update Server, developers can find integration examples in `wp-plugin-update-server/integration-examples`:
 * **Dummy Plugin:** a folder `dummy-plugin` with a simple, empty plugin that includes the necessary code in the `dummy-plugin.php` main plugin file and the necessary libraries in a `lib` folder.